 While there are many businesses that thrived in COVID-19, one such story is of our very own customer at RazorpayX.

 GroSuper, a Bangalore based startup grew its business by 2X in the last 6 months with the help of Razorpay Capital.

 Access to capital was only a small yet significant part of the bigger problem.
 Businesses needed a solution to carry out entire business banking from the safety of their home.

 The pandemic triggered a visible shift in the banking behaviour of businesses of every size.
 And neobanks proved to be the perfect solution to accommodate such a transition.

-With RazorpayX, businesses are already experiencing the future of business banking.
-They save 10X time by carrying out all financial processes, right from managing invoices, taxes, capital to analysing their financial health, all on a single dashboard.
+Business that choose RazorpayX save 10X time by carrying out all financial processes, right from managing invoices, taxes, and capital to analysing their financial health, all on a single dashboard.